LaunchCode-Education-Archived/csharp-web-development/src/chapters/razor-views/create-template.rst

 Add the HTML form from the ``Index()`` method to your new template.
 Once you are done with that, update the ``Index()`` method to return ``View()``.

-..
-TODO: do we want to fully address layout and styling things here or save for later?
-.. or briefly introduce this here and go into detail later?

 ``_Layout.cshtml``
 ~~~~~~~~~~~~~~~~~~